vb690/bazaar/shops/baseline_recommender_systems/README.md

 ## Features

 **Random Recommender**
 Recommender engine employing a random strategy.
-Recommendations are provided sampling uniformely at random from the availbale choices.
+Recommendations are provided sampling uniformly at random from the available choices.

 **Rule-based Recommender**
 Recommender engine employing a rule-based strategy.
-Recommendations are provided according to probabilities provided by the user.
+Recommendations are provided sampling at random in accordance to probabilities provided by the user.

 **Softmax Recommender**
 Recommender engine employing a temperated softmax strategy.
 Recommendations are provided according to probabilities derived from observed frequencies.